jundalisay/spblist/content/en/research/cronin/selection.md

 To tame this explosive growth in Assembly Theory (AT), historical contingency is intrinsic with the space built compositionally.
 It means that items are combined recursively*.
 This accounts for hierarchical modularity.
 This substantially constrains the number of possible living things.

-> *Superhysics Note: This recursion is possible because of memory.
+{{< n n="This recursion is possible because of memory.
 This memory is possible because of desire or consciousness to evolve into a certain way.
 Assembly Theory is therefore a philosophical theory that does not address why living things desire to evolve into a what they are.
 It merely says that a living thing evolves into what it is because it has a high desire to do so .
 This desire the authors quantify and jargonify as an 'Assembly Index'.
-Jargon-ization is something done by academics who have nothng better to do.
+Jargon-ization is something done by academics who have nothng better to do." >}}

 It is the combination of this compositionality with combinatorics that allows us to describe selection.